-Horse Pasture Trail to Scorup Cabin is a 8 mile out and back trail located near Blanding, Utah that offers scenic views and is good for all skill levels.
+Horse Pasture Trail to Scorup Cabin is a 5 mile lightly trafficked out and back trail located near Blanding, Utah that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking and is accessible from May until October.

 Awesome hike.
 Very interesting cabin.
 There is a water tap close to the creek across the cabin.